aave-starknet-project/aave-starknet-bridge/README.md

 Natively, on Aave aTokens grow in balance, not in value.
 To be able to create this kind of model, it is important to wrap them before bridging, converting them in a token that grows in value, not in balance.

-ETHStaticATokens are an implementation of the wrapped aTokens that will continuously increase in value on Starknet because they are backed by the increasing StaticATokens amounts locked in the bridge contract on Ethereum.
+ETHStaticATokens are an implementation of the wrapped aTokens that will continuously increase in value on Starknet because they are backed by the increasing staticATokens amounts locked in the bridge contract on Ethereum.
 The ETHStaticATokens can then be converted back to staticATokens + rewards.

 ## Bridging staticATokens from L1<>L2

 - Transfer L1->L2:

-Users can either bridge their staticAToken to L2 by calling `deposit()` on `TokenBridge`, or deposit the underlying asset of the staticAToken directly by calling the `depositUnderlying()`.
+Users can either bridge their staticAToken to L2 by calling `deposit()` on `TokenBridge`, or deposit the underlying asset of the staticAToken directly by calling `depositUnderlying()`.

 Calling `deposit` will result in the following: